HOW TO BUILD HEALTHY FRIENDSHIPS

-When I got dressed this morning, I looked into the mirror to see how I looked.
+When I got dressed this morning, I looked in the mirror to see how I looked.
 I was concerned about what others would think of my appearance.
 Be honest, isn’t that true for you too?
 Now, there is nothing wrong with looking sharp and having our hair in place.
-However, too many times we are stressed out worrying about what others are thinking about us.
+However, too many times, we are stressed out worrying about what others are thinking about us.
 Here’s the truth – “THEY’RE NOT!”
 We are, by nature, selfish and self-serving people.
-When I see a group photo that I am part of I immediately look at myself, and if I pass the “eye” test then the photo is good – don’t we all do that?
+When I see a group photo that I am part of, I immediately look at myself, and if I pass the “eye” test, then the photo is good – don’t we all do that?
 To be a great friend we must start by putting others first before ourselves.

 Philippians 2:14-15 (NLT)

 Do everything without complaining and arguing, so that no one can criticize you.
 Live clean, innocent lives as children of God, shining like bright lights in a world full of crooked and perverse people.

 You might be a complainer and not even know it.
 Here’s a tip, ask the close people in your life if you tend to complain and have a negative look at life.
 Ask them to be “brutally honest” with you.
 Nobody wants to be known as a complainer or a negative person; so get some perspective on your own life to see if you tend to be that way.
 If you discover you are a more negative person than you thought, then work on giving compliments instead of complaints… as my grandma always said; “If you can’t say anything nice, don’t say anything.”

 Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.